Idan Menashe (PhD) - Center's Director

 Gal Meiri (MD) - Steering Committee

-Gal Meiri is the head of the Preschool Psychiatry Unit at Soroka Medical Center and a faculty member of the BGU Medical School.
+Gal Meiri is the Director of the Child and Adolescent Psychiatry Unit at Soroka Medical Center and a faculty member of the BGU Medical School.
 Together with his staff, Gal diagnoses approximately 150 new autism cases annually and performs follow-up assessments of the children until the age of 8.
 Gal studies the prevalence of autism in the Bedouin community with a focus on understanding cross-cultural social, genetic, and environmental risk factors.
 In addition Gal has initiated a new program to implement MCHAT screening tools in the Negev

 Hava Golan (PhD) - Steering Committee